PiotrJustyna/road-to-orleans/5/readme.md

 * `./run-client-docker.sh`
 * `./run-client-local.sh`
 ### demo
+Alternatively, the following scripts can be ran to illustrate the rich array of various local/docker silo/client scenarios:
 * run the cluster: `./run-demo-cluster.sh` (3 silos: 2 hosted in docker, 1 hosted locally)
 * run the clients: `./run-demo-clients.sh (6 clients: 5 hosted in docker, 1 hosted locally)
 * stop the demo: `./stop-demo.sh` (stops all docker containers created during the demo)